-Savings from existing standards will save consumers more than \$1 trillion, net present value.
-On a cumulative basis between 1987 and 2030, standards will save more energy than the entire US economy uses in a year (132 quadrillion Btus compared to 100 quads for US use).
+Overall, accounting for products sold between 1987 and 2035 and for estimated product price increases, total net present value savings from national standards are \$2.4 trillion for US consumers and businesses.
+Standards will save more energy than the entire US economy uses in a year.
 Reduced energy use cuts emissions that harm human health and the environment, including more than 7 billion metric tons of carbon dioxide through 2030.